This was the best holiday we have ever had and we hope to do it again in a couple of years time.

 We spend the day discovering two towns near Porto.
 Guimarães, a World Heritage-listed city, is known as the birthplace of Portugal.
 In 1128, Afonso Henriques fought a battle and crowned himself King, signalling a new Portugal, independent of Spanish influence.
 Braga is the country’s third largest city and has seen human population since the Iron Age.
 Today, it maintains its narrow medieval lanes, pretty plazas and Baroque churches remarkably well.
 Lunch today is in a restaurant serving traditional cuisine.

 On route to Lisbon, we stop in Coimbra, Portugal’s medieval capital for a hundred years.
 Its old town is set on a hill, with buildings from every era.
 In Lisbon, we call the Lapa Palace Hotel, overlooking the scenic Tagus River, home.
 After a welcome reception, we tour the city on foot, leaving time for a wine tasting.
 This evening, we dine on the most authentic and delicious of meals in restaurants frequented by Lisbonites.

 Acquaint yourself with Lisbon and its surrounds with one of two Your World experiences.

 We bid Lisbon a fond farewell with dinner in the hotel’s historical room and commit those river views to memory.

 Today, we leave Portugal and head home.
 Take a moment to consider our two momentous journeys, one by train and one by river boat.
-We catch our connecting flight in Dubai and arrive in Australia on the 13th of June.
+We catch our connecting flight in Dubai.

 Sometimes travelling can be a chore, distracting you from the fascinating places you are in.
 That’s why everything mundane has been moved behind the scenes.
 You will never have to carry a map, luggage, small change for tips or bargain for a taxi fare.